- If 1Password extension won't work, your access to all your credentials is compromised.

 2. Update 1Password

 - Updates might fix some issues with the 1Password extension, and Chrome extensions get automatically updated.
-Firefox users can make sure 1Password is getting automatic updates by clicking Open menu button at the top right of that browser.
+Firefox users can make sure 1Password is getting automatic updates by clicking the Open menu button at the top right of that browser.

 - Click Add-ons to open the window shown directly below.